44 Best Gifts for One-Year-Olds for First Birthdays and Beyond

 .jpg)

-To help you find the perfect present for the little munchkin in your life, we relied on our own experiences in this department (this guide has been cowritten by four moms), plus tapped other parents deep in the toddlerverse to find out what they’ve given and received.
-Below you’ll find highly reviewed picks from baby-focused brands like LeapFrog and Little Tikes, personalized baby gifts, and more.
+To help you find the perfect present for the little munchkin in your life, we relied on our own experiences in this department (this gift guide has been cowritten by five moms), plus tapped other parents deep in the toddlerverse to find out what they’ve given and received.
+Below, you’ll find highly reviewed gift ideas from baby-focused brands like LeapFrog and Little Tikes, personalized baby gifts, and more.

 The best gifts for one-year-olds, at a glance